The Prettiest Star

 "The Prettiest Star" is a song by the English musician David Bowie, originally released on 6 March 1970 through Mercury Records as the follow-up single to "Space Oddity".
 A love song for his soon-to-be wife Angie, it was recorded in January 1970 at Trident Studios in London and featured Marc Bolan on guitar, who was brought on by the producer Tony Visconti.
 Despite praise from music journalists, the single flopped and failed to chart.
 Years later, Bowie rerecorded the track for his 1973 album Aladdin Sane.
 On this more glam rock influenced take with lyrics matching themes on the album, Mick Ronson recreated Bolan's guitar part almost note-for-note.
-The remake was more well-received.
+The remake was better received.

 Original version

 Background and recording

 David Bowie wrote "The Prettiest Star" as a love song for Angie Barnett, reputedly playing it down the telephone as part of his proposal to her on Christmas 1969.
 Following the release of his second studio album David Bowie (Space Oddity), it was the only new song he wrote over the winter of 1969.
 Commentators noted the lyric "you and I will rise up all the way" anticipated the couple's fame during the next decade.
 Set in the key of F major, the song is in the style of the Greek hasapiko dance as a tribute to Angie's Cypriot ethnic origin.
 Similar to Bowie's other compositions of the time, it was musically influenced by the songwriter Biff Rose's The Thorn in Mrs. Rose's Side (1968), particularly the track "Angel Tension", which contains a similar tempo, phrasing, chord changes and lyrics to "The Prettiest Star" (Bowie's "staying back in your memory" compared to Rose's "going back in memory").
 The author Paul Trynka describes the track as "languid, uncharacteristically simple" and "an almost unique [addition] to Bowie's canon".
 The biographer Chris O'Leary finds the song "hummable, warm and sweet", although felt "its dragging tempo made its sentimentality leaden".